scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### Update Rules - Overview

-The following table gives an overview of the types of TRC update as well as the rules that must apply in regard to the updated TRC's payload information.<br>
+The following table gives an overview of the types of TRC update as well as the rules that must apply in regard to the updated TRC's payload information.

 The sections that follow provide more detailed descriptions of each rule.